-Benign breast conditions are noncancerous disorders that affect the breast.
+Benign breast conditions (also known as benign breast diseases) are noncancerous disorders that affect the breast.
 Your doctor may use the term "fibrocystic change" to describe a range of benign breast conditions.

 Some benign breast conditions cause discomfort or pain and may need treatment.
 Others don't need treatment.
-Some of these mimic breast cancer, so tests are needed to confirm or rule out cancer.
+Some benign breast conditions mimic breast cancer so tests are needed to confirm or rule out cancer.